e2e2a/stria/README.md

-# Stria Editor - Open Source Markdown Live Preview Core
+# Stria Editor - Open Source Markdown Live Preview

 Stria is a web-based reproduction of the Obsidian experience, built for the modern web.
 This repository provides the **open-source frontend editor**, offering a powerful and extensible Markdown environment with full live-preview capabilities.